bradhowes/keystrokecountdown/src/articles/power/index.md

 the first program above.
 In "Big-Oh" notation, the original code runs in **O(n)** while the recursive one executes in **O(lg&nbsp;n)**.

-Now I personally have never had to handwrite a power function; I just rely on whatever math library is available.
+Now I personally have never had to hand-write a power function; I just rely on whatever math library is available.
 However, I have written plenty of loops in my time, and my guess is that there is at least one time where I could have improved performance by thinking a bit more about what I was calculating.